CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

 {{<tab "NetQ UI" >}}

-To view the summary, open the Network Services|All OSPF Sessions card.
+To view the summary, open the Network Services/All OSPF Sessions card.
 In this example, the number of devices running the OSPF service is nine (9) and the number and distribution of related critical severity alarms is zero (0).

 {{<figure src="/images/netq/ntwk-svcs-all-ospf-small-230.png" width="200">}}